rtbh-lotani/prebid.github.io/dev-docs/modules/rtbhPARtdProvider.md

 {:toc}

  ## Overview
-This module is intended to be used by Prime Audience (https://primeaudience.com) partners and puts dedicated advertiser tagging script onto publisher's web page.
+This module is intended to be used by Prime Audience (https://primeaudience.com) partners and puts dedicated tagging script onto publisher's web page.

   {% include dev-docs/loads-external-javascript.md %}